featurebyte/featurebyte/CONTRIBUTING.md

 ## Dependencies

 We use `poetry` to manage the [dependencies](https://github.com/python-poetry/poetry).

 If you dont have `poetry`, you should install with `make poetry-download`.
+Make sure the poetry binary is included in `PATH` so it's accessible in the terminal.

 To install dependencies and prepare [`pre-commit`](https://pre-commit.com/) hooks you would need to run `install` command: